 If you’re at a higher elevation and you’re not used to having less oxygen available, you may also experience temporary dyspnea.
 Be sure to consult with a climbing expert before making an ambitious high-elevation trek.

-- heart failure
+- sudden heart failure

 - low blood pressure

 - pulmonary embolism (a blood clot in the lungs)

 - pneumothorax (collapsed lung)

 - carbon monoxide poisoning